project-poodle/poodle-appx/README.md

     -- Use a browser to connect to http://localhost:3000/

-    -- To check out the APIs, start a new terminal
+    -- (Optional) To check out the APIs from CLI, start a new terminal

     $ http -a 'appx@LOCAL:P@@dle101' 'http://localhost:3000/api/sys/appx/base/namespace'